 Phil and Ted’s parade is a versatile baby carrier.
 With a simple, modern look this bag can be used in the city and country alike.
 The straps can become uncomfortable though, so it is better suited for running errands and short walks than all day hiking adventures.

 - Too large for babies under 15 to 20 lbs

-This baby carrier can fit children of up to 40 lbs.
+This baby carrier can fit children between 16 and 40 lbs.
 The compartment is adjustable so you can be sure your child is snug.
 The pack has a wide base and adjustable stirrups to ensure comfort.

-The Kelty Tour 1.0 is a great hiking baby carrier that includes all the features you need.
+The Kelty Journey Perfect Fit is a great hiking baby carrier that includes all the features you need.
 On top of that, it is fully adjustable and features a hydration reservoir and plenty of pockets.

 Boba 4G Carrier

-This baby carrier can fit infants all the way up to toddlers who weight 45 lbs.
-It is best suited for very small children and somewhat larger children, but is uncomfortable for those in the 1 – 5 months range.
+This baby carrier can fit infants all the way up to toddlers who weigh 45 lbs.
+It is best suited for very small children and somewhat larger children but is uncomfortable for those in the 1 – 5 months range.
 It comes with an integrated infant insert.